lenafiala/lenafiala.github.io/README.md

 My name is Lena Fiala and I am a senior majoring in Physics at the University of Southern California.
+I currently do research on the astrometric precision of the Kepler telescope in Dr. Kris Pardo's group.
+I am also interested in experimental high energy and accelerator physics.